-If it is necessary to turn off the water heater on completion of the installation, such as on a building site or where the premises is vacant, then:
+If it is necessary to turn off the water heater on completion of the installation, such as on a building site or where the premises is vacant, then;

-- Switch off the electrical supply at the water heater isolating switch(s) on the switchboard and at the isolating switch(s) at the water heater(s) (if installed). - Close the cold water isolation valve on the cold water line to the water heater(s) to shut down the entire system, or; - Close the isolation valves on the cold and hot water branches to shut down an individual water heater in a bank.
+- Switch off the electrical supply at the water heater isolating switch on the switchboard and at the isolating switch at the water heater (if installed). - Close the cold water isolation valve at the inlet to the water heater.